Mon - Sun: 24 hours.

 Throughout the care home claims process, you’ll receive regular updates about how the case is progressing.
 Should a settlement offer be made, it will be reviewed with you before it’s accepted to ensure it is a fair amount.

-If your care home negligence claim is taken on by one of our personal injury solicitors, they’ll send you a Conditional Fee Agreement (CFA).
+If your claim is taken on by a solicitor from our team, they’ll send you a Conditional Fee Agreement (CFA).
 When using a CFA, you don’t pay your solicitor for their work upfront.

 Instead, you’ll pay them a success fee if compensation is awarded.
 This is a set percentage of any settlement that’s paid to you.
 By law, success fees are currently capped at 25% of any compensation when using CFAs.